splunk/fabric-logger/examples/prometheus-scraper/README.md

 You can explore metrics in the metrics tab of the Hyperledger Fabric application.

-The OpenTelemetry collector is [configured](./otel-collector-config.yml) to collect from all peers and orderers of the network.
+fabric-logger is [configured](./fabriclogger.yml) to collect Prometheus metrics from all peers and orderers of the network.

 ## Stopping the sample